cobhimself/api-services-bundle/docs/quickstart.rst

 .. note::

-    Guzzle provides a way for service descriptions to be created using its ``Description`` class but service descriptions can also be constructed using data structures like JSON or YAML.
+    Guzzle provides a way for service descriptions to be created using its ``Description`` class, but service descriptions can also be constructed using data structures like JSON or YAML.
 The |ASB| loads service descriptions from YAML documents.
 See `Guzzle's service description documentation`_ for more information on service description structure.
-They provide a `sample JSON services document`_ which is helpful as well.
+They provide a `sample JSON services document`_, which is helpful as well.

     Additional options can be provided within the configuration array sent to the ``factory`` method.
 See the